Some characterization results on classical and free Poisson thinning: Free Poisson thinning

 Let $\s$ be a semi-circular variable with mean $0$ and variance $\alpha^2$.
-Then it is known that, for any idempotent $\a \in \cA$ (i.e. $\a^2 = \a$) with $\state(\a) = \lambda > 0$, the element $\s\a\s$ is a free Poisson variable with rate $\lambda$ and jump size $\alpha$.
-In particular, $\s^2$ is a free Poisson variable with rate $1$.
-If $\alpha = 1$, then we call $\p$ a standard free Poisson.
-The moments of a free Poisson variable determine a unique compactly-supported probability measure related to the famous \textit{Mar\u{c}enko-Pastur} law in random matrix theory, arising as the limiting spectral distribution of high-dimensional sample covariance matrices.
+Then it is known that, for any idempotent $\a \in \cA$ (i.e. $\a^2 = \a$) with $\state(\a) = \lambda > 0$, the element $\s\a\s$ is a \fpois{} variable with rate $\lambda$ and jump size $\alpha$.
+In particular, $\s^2$ is a \fpois{} variable with rate $1$.
+If $\alpha = 1$, then we call $\p$ a standard \fpois{}.
+The moments of a \fpois{} variable determine a unique compactly-supported probability measure related to the famous \textit{Mar\u{c}enko-Pastur} law in random matrix theory, arising as the limiting spectral distribution of high-dimensional sample covariance matrices.
 If $\bX$ is an $n \times m$ matrix with standard Gaussian entries, and $\frac{m}{n} \rightarrow c \in (0, \infty)$, then the limiting spectral distribution of the sample covariance matrix $\frac{1}{n} \bX^\top \bX$ is the Mar\u{c}enko-Pastur law with parameter $c$.
-This is also the law determined by the moments of a free Poisson variable with rate $\frac{1}{c}$ and jump size $c$.
+This is also the law determined by the moments of a \fpois{} variable with rate $\frac{1}{c}$ and jump size $c$.